Worldwide Guide to Women in Leadership

 Iv Matsepe-Casaburri 2008 Acting President Dr. Ivy Matsepe-Casaburri, South Africa

 Premier of the Free State 1996-99, Federal Minister of Communication since 1999.
 Acting President on one or two occations in 2003 and Member of the Pool of Possible Acting Presidents from 2005 and on 25.
-September, she was Acting Executive after the resignation of the President until a successor was elected and sworn in. (b.
-1937-).
+September, she was Acting Executive after the resignation of the President until a successor was elected and sworn in.
+She lived (1937-2009).

 Lawyer, academic and human rights advocate, Federal Sex Discrimination Commissioner, and founding chair and Chief Executive Officer of the National Childcare Accreditation Council and Governor of Queensland from 2003. (b.
 1942-).